 - Q Is pelvic inflammatory disease painful?

-- Q What are the symptoms of pelvic inflammatory disease (PID)?
+- Q What are the treatment options for pelvic inflammatory disease?

 - Q What should I know if my partner has pelvic inflammatory disease?